StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Once `iterated_systems` becomes a real eval generator, there is another problem.

-A model can learn the generator.

-It can learn characteristic template layouts.

-It can learn that certain names imply certain transitions.
+A model can learn the generator, characteristic template layouts, or that certain names imply certain transitions.

-It can learn the distribution of payloads.

-It can learn the benchmark rather than the computation.
+It can learn the distribution of payloads, or the benchmark rather than the computation.

 So generated evaluation sets should have held-out parameter regimes and held-out surface realizations.